In this chapter:

 (l) “Interests of the beneficiaries” means the beneficial interests provided in the terms of the trust.

-(m) “Internal Revenue Code” or “Internal Revenue Code of 1986” has the same meaning as when used in a comparable context in the laws of the United States then in effect relating to income, estate, generation-skipping transfer and other taxes including all amendments made to the laws of the United States and amendments which have been adopted and incorporated into West Virginia law by the West Virginia Legislature in section nine, article twenty-one, chapter eleven of this code.
+(m) “Internal Revenue Code” or “Internal Revenue Code of 1986” has the same meaning as when used in a comparable context in the laws of the United States then in effect relating to income, estate, generation-skipping transfer and other taxes including all amendments made to the laws of the United States and amendments which have been adopted and incorporated into West Virginia law by the West Virginia Legislature in §11-21-9 of this code.

 (n) “Jurisdiction” with respect to a geographic area, includes a state or country.